 5. The AUSF authenticates the Remote UE via the AMF.
 The AUSF uses the SUCI of the Remote UE to get the necessary credentials.

 PC5 related security parameters are derived during the authentication procedure.
 This may be useful in the generic configuration of Figure 6.46.1-2 where no secured (IPSec) tunnel protects the traffic over PC5

+6. Optionally, the Remote UE may use the procedure in 6.46.2.2 as part of its PDU Session Establishment in order to identify which NSSAIs can be supported in the Relay Network (Underlay network).
+Based on this knowledge, the Remote UE may prune its NSSAI(s) and only request NSSAIs that are compatible with those supported by the Relay Network.

 6.46.2 Procedures

+6.46.2.1 Relay authorisation

-The connection of a Remote UE via a Relay UE works according to high level steps described in to Figure 6.46.2-1.
+The connection of a Remote UE via a Relay UE works according to high level steps described in to Figure 6.46.2.1-1.